OSharpe001/OSharpe001.github.io/README.md

 3. As a user, when I select a card, I expect it to flip over to reveal the face.

-4. As a user, after flipping over two cards, I expect to gain a point if the two cards match and gain another turn.
+4. As a user, after flipping over two cards, I expect an audible signal and to gain a point if the two cards match.
+I also expect to gain another turn.

-5. As a user, after flipping over two cards, I expect to lose my turn to the other player if the two cards didn't match.
+5. As a user, after flipping over two cards, I expect an audible signal and to lose my turn to the other player if the two cards didn't match.

 6. As a user, I expect the computer to tally the points and announce a winner of the round, once all cards are matched.